tencent cloud

 You can edit tags for up to 20 resources in batches.

-2. In the Edit Tags pop-up window, add, modify, or delete tags based on actual needs.
+2. In the Edit Tags pop-up window, add, modify, or delete tags as needed.

-You can also manage resource tags in a unified manner in the Tag console.
-The detailed steps are as follows:
+You can also manage resource tags centrally in the Tag console.
+Proceed as follows:

 2. In the left sidebar, select Resource Tag, select query conditions as needed, and in Resource Type, choose TDMQ for MQTT > MQTT Instance.